JaredScar/DiscordVehicleRestrictions/README.md

     ['Head_Admin'] = {'Admin', 'Moderator'},
 }
 ```
-Thanks to @clewis329 for helping to test this, a well as providing the example configuration file :)
+Thanks to @clewis329 for helping to test this, as well as providing the example configuration file :)
 ## Download
 https://github.com/JaredScar/DiscordVehicleRestrictions